cloudfoundry/php-buildpack/README.md

   - [CodeIgniter]  CodeIgniter tutorial application running on CF
   - [Stand Alone]  An example which runs a stand alone PHP script
   - [pgbouncer]  An example which runs the pgbouncer process in the container to pool db connections.
+  - [phalcon]  An example which runs a Phalcon based application.
+  - [composer] An example which uses Composer.

 ## Getting Help